 Timings are so, instead to each section and activity, although it is important that the recide to much time to spend on an activity.
 Some activities that the recide to the may be of the recipient and so you might decide to spend have thought more exploring the issues.
-This is fine - the purpose of the recipient is to help you reflect on what you are doing, and the help you identify ways of enhancing your fectivenes this always worth writing something though, even if it's the act of writing will reinforce your learning much more efficulter, an just referring to the feedback.
+This is fine - the purpose of the recipient is to help you reflect on what you are doing, and the help you identify ways of enhancing your fectivenes of the act of writing will reinforce your learning much more efficulter, an just referring to the feedback.